Ronnie Barker: Move to the BBC and The Two Ronnies

 Barker wrote much of the show's material, roughly three-quarters, again under the name Gerald Wiley.
 He was heavily involved with the show's production, especially the serial.
 Corbett explained that Barker was a "perfectionist" and "as he wrote it Ronnie knew how he wanted every shot to look."
 After filming the show all day, he spent the evenings helping technician Jim Franklin to edit it.
 While filming on location Barker and Corbett would look through all of the potential material for the studio recording of the rest of the show's content and decide on the running order.
 He and Corbett always got on, with Barker noting "People refuse to believe that we don't have rows, tensions, private wars.
 It's a strange thing after so many years but we never have.
 Actually, it's even more amicable than a marriage – wedlock without the bad patches.
 Our sense of humour and perception of what's good and what's rubbish are uncommonly in tune."
 They took turns to play the parts which had the "good lines".
 One of the show's other writers, Barry Cryer, said: "You could write almost anything knowing these two would do it brilliantly.
 Because they weren't a double act; they were two men who worked together and had their own careers."

 Barker's material included the sketch which came to be known as "Four Candles", airing in 1976, although in the original script it was titled "Annie Finkhouse".
 It sees a customer (Barker) ask for a series of items in a hardware store.
 The sketch's humour derives from similarities in word pronunciation, leading to confusion on the part of the store owner (Corbett).
 These misunderstandings include the confusion between "four candles" and "fork handles".
-The idea for the sketch came from the owners of a hardware shop in Hayes, Hillingdon who wrote in to The Two Ronnies to describe some of the amusing events and misunderstandings in their store.
+The idea for the sketch came from the owners of a hardware shop in Hayes who wrote in to The Two Ronnies to describe some of the amusing events and misunderstandings in their store.
 Barker was never happy with the sketch's final line (a male assistant asking "What sort of billhooks did you want?") and changed it (to a female assistant asking "What sort of knockers were you looking for?") for the stage version of The Two Ronnies, although he was still not totally satisfied with it.
 Nevertheless, the sketch is considered the show's most famous one and was voted as the show's best in a TV special, while also placing fifth on Channel 4's 50 Greatest Comedy Sketches.
-The original script, hand-written by Barker, was sold for £48,500 at auction in 2007 after having been featured in an episode of Antiques Roadshow the previous year.
+The original script, handwritten by Barker, was sold for £48,500 at auction in 2007 after featuring in an episode of Antiques Roadshow the previous year.